meilisearch/specifications/text/0096-auto-batching.md

 When a batch is opened and gathering tasks, it can be closed and sent to be processed according to several criteria.

 - All other incoming tasks not of type `documentAdditions` or concerning a different index close the current batching process.
-- The batch closes and is written if a previously running task ends.
+- The batch closes and is sent to the indexer if a previously running task ends.
 - ...

 #### 1.3.4 Tweaking the scheduler behaviors